So many feelings…

 But desperate times call for desperate measures.
 For those of us who are normally house or bed bound we need a little counter programming to those offering ways to get rid of their bottled up energy while in isolation.
 Even if all I mange to do is annoy you then at least I’ve provided a 60 second distraction from a pandemic.
 In fact, if you’re really annoyed continue the distraction and participate in the comments section on any of my blogs or better yet, tell me your story.

-I am learning that my default setting during a pandemic is sarcasm with a side serving of off beat waggishness.
+I am learning that my default setting is sarcasm with a side serving of off beat waggishness.
 That is sitting just above a layer of sadness for those suffering and a bottom layer of perfectly normal existential dread.
 My attempts at levity are in no way about minimising your pain or distress.
 Let me know what default settings are getting you through?

 Latest from the Blog